Skip to main content

 Birding

 Yampa River Headquarters has a nature trail with an observation deck.
 Stop by the visitor center for birding books or more information.
+The park provides excellent wildlife viewing opportunities with over 240 bird species recorded in the area.

 Boating